Certified Addictions Registered Nurse

 If part or all of the required hours were obtained during a master’s program, the applicant must attach a transcript and highlight all the itemized experience hours they wish to submit for consideration.
 All experience hours must be in addictions/dual diagnosis and obtained within the last 4 years.

 If part or all of the required hours were obtained post-masters, then the candidate must have the enclosed Verification Form completed by a direct supervisor.
-The Verification Form may be photocopied for distribution to multiple supervisor if needed.
+The Verification Form may be photocopied for distribution to multiple supervisors if needed.
 All experience hours must meet the above criteria under “Verification of Clinical Hours”.

 VERIFICATION OF 1,500 ADDITIONAL HOURS: